parautenbach/TeamCity-HipChat-Notifier/README.md

 TeamCity-HipChat-Notifier
 =========================

-A fun TeamCity HipChat Notifier for sending build server notifications to a HipChat room, using colours and emoticons.
+A fun TeamCity HipChat Notifier for sending build server notifications to a HipChat room, using colours and emoticons and customisable notification messages.

 ![Screen shot of app](images/screen_shot.png "Screen shot of app")